 Can Indigenous Peoples be part of the solution to wildlife conservation challenges in the 21st Century?

-This week we celebrate the International Day of the World’s Indigenous Peoples which aims to highlight the diversity and unique nature of 5000 or more cultures around the world.
+Every August we celebrate the International Day of the World’s Indigenous Peoples which aims to highlight the diversity and unique nature of 5000 or more cultures around the world.
 The UN estimates that there are over 370 million indigenous people on earth, living across 90 countries and all speaking their own increasingly threatened languages.
 The day marks the fact that the international community now recognizes that special measures are required to protect their rights and maintain their distinct cultures and way of life.

 Carbon Tanzania works with two very distinct indigenous cultures, the hunter-gatherer Hadza and the pastoralist Masai people of Northern Tanzania, helping them to protect their ancestral lands and, by extension, their traditional ways of life.
 In this blog I want to examine the links between the support for indigenous land rights and the preservation of traditional cultures, and the successful long-term conservation of natural habitats and the often rare and threatened wildlife that exist within them.